ubc-biodiversity-bioinformatics/General/README.md

 <!-- CONTACT -->
 ## Contact

-If you ahve questions please contact:
+If you have questions please contact:

 Your Name - email@email_client.com